 Is Pocket Option Regulated?

-The biggest red flag: Pocket Option has no regulatory approval.
-Our first action in any broker review is to assess if reputable financial authorities regulate the platform within the US, European Union and/or the UK, like the Securities and Exchange Commission (SEC) or Financial Conduct Authority (FCA), a criteria that Pocket Option did not pass.
+By exploring their website, we detected a notorious red flag: Pocket Option has no regulatory approval.
+Our first action in any broker review is to assess if reputable financial authorities regulate the platform within the US, European Union and/or the UK, like the Securities and Exchange Commission (SEC) or the Financial Conduct Authority (FCA), a criteria that Pocket Option did not pass.

-Pocket Option makes an effort to look secure and reliable by stating that it is regulated by the International Financial Market Relations Regulation Center (IFMRRC).
+Pocket Option makes an effort to look secure and reliable by stating that the Mwali International Services Authority regulates it.
 However, this is not an official regulatory authority.

 Finally, it was difficult to find any details about the company.
 There is no LinkedIn company page, no information on the employees… Nothing.